Skip to content

 Bounding Boxes

-To manage bounding box data, the Bboxes class will help to convert between box coordinate formatting, scale box dimensions, calculate areas, include offsets, and more!
+To manage bounding box data, the Bboxes class helps convert between box coordinate formats, scale box dimensions, calculate areas, include offsets, and more.

 import numpy as np